joey3001/testGhPages/README.md

     - To clone the repository from Github using git commands in the terminal, you need a terminal program & Git.
 For Windows OS, I recommend the Git Bash terminal program.
 Installing Git Bash will also install Git.
 3. VSCode (or another code editor)
     - To view/edit this code, you need a code editor.
 I recommend VSCode.
+4. Node.js
+    - Node.js is a javascript runtime environment that you need to use npm, the preferred package manager for this application.
+You can download it for windows OS at [this link](https://nodejs.org/en/download/)
-4. Detailed instructions to install Git Bash & VSCode can be found in the Setup/Installation Requirements section of the README for [this repo.](https://github.com/joey3001/first-friday-project)
+5. Detailed instructions to install Git Bash & VSCode can be found in the Setup/Installation Requirements section of the README for [this repo.](https://github.com/joey3001/first-friday-project)

 #### To view this website online please use the following GH-Pages link: